The Culturium

 Shelley was one of the major purveyors of the Romantic literary movement in Britain during the first half of the nineteenth century.
 As a reaction to the Industrial Revolution and the prevailing “scientific method”, it championed feeling and emotion as the dominant and most meaningful forces within man.

-Moreover, Romanticism recognized an even deeper aesthetic experience, that of wonderment in the face of nature, often leading to moments of unbounded awareness and awe.
-Indeed, parallels to mystic philosophy are obvious in Shelley’s exquisite poetry; in the final stanza, I am reminded of the transcendental verse of Walt Whitman, the Gnostic Gospels and even the Indian Upanishads.
+Moreover, Romanticism recognized an even deeper aesthetic experience, wonderment in the face of nature, often leading to awe and unbounded awareness.
+Indeed, parallels to mystic philosophy are obvious in Shelley’s exquisite poetry; in the final stanza, the transcendental verse of Walt Whitman, the Gnostic Gospels and even the Indian Upanishads often come to mind.

 As with so many great artists of the past, it was only upon his death, two years after the publication of “The Cloud”, that Shelley’s writings were even appreciated.
 His nephological legacy is one which, in my humble opinion, has yet to be surpassed.